chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __App-independent:__ Works system-wide, in every text field of every app.
-- __Smart Search:__ Search for citekeys, authors, title, publication, keywords (tags), include or exclude authors in *et al.*, tab-completion, fuzzy-matching, sorting recently used entries to the top.
+- __Smart Search:__ Search for citekeys, authors, title, publication, keywords (tags), include or exclude authors in *et al.*, tab-completion, short queries, sorting recently used entries to the top, …
 - __Simple Installation:__ Just enter the path to your `.bib` file, and you are ready to go.
 - __Blazingly Fast:__ Considerably quicker than any other citation picker (~200
   ms to fully reload a library with ~4000 entries).

 ### Advanced Features
-- __Various Citation Actions:__ Paste single-entry bibliographies, open URLs,
+- __Citation Actions:__ Paste single-entry bibliographies, open URLs,
   open or create literature notes, attach PDFs, search for `.csl` files online, and more.
-- __Lightweight Reference Manager:__ Automatically rename and file PDFs, add or remove entries, and more.
+- __Lightweight Reference Management:__ Automatically rename and file PDFs, add or remove entries.
 - __Quickly Add New Entries:__ Select a DOI or ISBN and add them directly to your BibTeX library via hotkey.
+- __Support for two libraries:__ You can pick citations from two BibTeX Library files at the same time.
 - __Obsidian Integration:__ When located in your [Obsidian
-  Vault](https://obsidian.md/), literature notes are automatically opened or created in Obsidian instead of the default markdown app.
+  Vault](https://obsidian.md/), literature notes are automatically opened/created
+  in Obsidian instead of the default markdown app.

 ## Table of Contents